 What is the best piece of advice you’ve ever received?

 Look closely at the numbers – then look beyond them!

 Mustafa Hadi is a “very active” expert who excels in valuation, damages and accounting matters.
 His peers "rate him highly", praising him as "a go-to professional in the market".

-Mustafa Hadi is a managing director in BRG’s Hong Kong office.
+Mustafa Hadi is a managing director in BRG’s Hong Kong and Singapore offices.
 He leads the firm’s disputes and international arbitration practice in the Asia-Pacific, and is co-leader of BRG’s Asia-Pacific region.
-He specialises in addressing issues of valuation, damages and accounting in complex commercial and investment treaty disputes, including M&A, private equity, joint venture, shareholder, breach of contract, and intellectual property disputes.
+He specialises in addressing issues of valuation, damages and accounting in complex commercial and investment treaty disputes, including M&A, private equity, joint venture, shareholder, breach of contract and intellectual property disputes.

 Earlier in his career, Mr Hadi worked as a strategy consultant, advising private equity funds, financial institutions, and corporate clients on commercial due diligence, market entry, and corporate strategy.
 Alongside his dispute work, he also provides valuation advice for strategic, restructuring, and tax purposes and advises on economic and financial issues in regulatory matters.

 Mr Hadi regularly presents to law firms on damages and valuation issues, and facilitates advocacy workshops on the cross-examination of expert witnesses.
 He has also been a guest lecturer on the LLM in Arbitration and Dispute Resolution course at the University of Hong Kong.